-The Government of Switzerland operates in Serbia through its Cooperation Office, which is part of the Embassy of Switzerland while the Cooperation Program is jointly implemented by various Swiss federal institutions.
-138 The three key intervention areas are governance; economic development and employment; sustainable energy and resilient cities.
-Previous, recent Programme relevant interventions financed by SDC include Municipal Economic Development in Eastern Serbia (MED) (2012 - 2017) implemented by GIZ, Rural & Regional Development Support to Serbia (RRDS) (2015 - 2019) implemented by SCTM.
+financed by SDC include Municipal Economic Development in Eastern Serbia (MED)155 (2012 - 2017) implemented by GIZ, Rural & Regional Development Support to Serbia (RRDS)156 (2015 - 2019) implemented by SCTM.
 Besides the above mentioned SWISS PRO Programme, SDC is financing Private Sector Development in Southwest Serbia (PSD) initiative launched in 2009 and focused on economic growth in the underdeveloped municipalities in Southern Serbia by increasing employment and income opportunities.
-The area of implementation grew from nine municipalities in Zlatiborski district in Phase II (2009 - 2013) to 25 municipalities from Zlatiborski, Kolubarski, Moravički and Raški districts in Phase III 43 (2013 - 2017) and is currently covering 105 municipalities (except Vojvodina) in the Phase IV (2017 - 2020).
+The area of implementation grew from nine municipalities in Zlatiborski district157 in Phase II158 (2009 - 2013) to 25 municipalities from Zlatiborski, Kolubarski, Moravički and Raški districts in Phase III159 (2013 - 2017) and is currently covering 105 municipalities (except Vojvodina)160 in the Phase IV (2017 - 2020)161.
 PSD IV aims to contribute to economic growth by creation of jobs and income in the tourism sector.
 Results include improved access to sales channels and finance, establishment of Public Private Development Partnerships (PPDP) and support for SME development as well as increased access to the labour market, social security system, training and financing for rural women.

-Kingdom of Norway is currently supporting Norwegian Support to the Western Balkans Development - Norway for You (2018 - 2021) a 6.18 million Euros investment implemented by the United Nations Office for Project Services (UNOPS).
+Kingdom of Norway is currently supporting Norwegian Support to the Western Balkans Development -Norway for You (2018 - 2021) a 6.18 million Euros investment implemented by the United Nations Office for Project Services (UNOPS).
 The project aims to contribute to a more balanced socio-economic development in Serbia by increasing employment opportunities, in particular for vulnerable and marginalised groups, supporting social cohesion and improvement of local infrastructure.
 The Project will also contribute to strengthening the information security of the Government of Serbia.
+162

 The United States government through the United States Agency for International Development (USAID) has been engaging in the areas of democracy, human rights and governance, and interventions that foster economic growth and trade since 2001.
-Previous recent Programme relevant interventions financed by USAID include Private Sector Development Project (PSD) (2013 - 2017) implemented by DAS and RDAs and Business Enabling Project (BEP) (2011 - 2017) implemented by DAS.
-Currently
+163 Previous recent Programme relevant interventions financed by USAID include Private Sector Development Project (PSD)164 (2013 - 2017) implemented by DAS and RDAs and Business Enabling Project (BEP)165 (2011 - 2017) implemented by DAS.
+Currently USAID is implementing the Competitive Economy Project (2017 - 2021) worth 10.7 million Euros implemented by the Cardno Emerging Markets USA, Ltd. The Programme aims to strengthen the competitiveness of the Serbian food processing industry, particularly fruit and vegetable value chains.
+Project increased sales and exports of Serbian food products in domestic and international markets by Small and Medium Enterprises (SMEs).
+In 2021 USAID has initiated support for a number of activities including the Serbia Innovates aiming at accelerating the development, introduction and scale-up of new economic models that will strengthen the innovation driven Serbian economy, bolstering its further